manywho/service-twitter/README.md

 [![Build Status](https://travis-ci.org/manywho/service-twitter.svg)](https://travis-ci.org/manywho/service-twitter)

-This service offers a very basic twitter integration for your flows, giving support for authorisation and update your status.
+This service offers a very basic Twitter integration for your flows, giving support for authorisation and updating your status.

 ## Usage